Economy of Italy

 Italy is the world's seventh-largest manufacturing country, characterised by a smaller number of global multinational corporations than other economies of comparable size and many dynamic small and medium-sized enterprises, notoriously clustered in several industrial districts, which are the backbone of the Italian economy.
 Italy is a large manufacturer and exporter of a significant variety of products.
 Its products include machinery, vehicles, pharmaceuticals, furniture, food and clothing.
 Italy has a significant trade surplus.
 The country is also well known for its influential and innovative business economic sector, an industrious and competitive agricultural sector (Italy is the world's largest wine producer), and manufacturers of creatively designed, high-quality products: including automobiles, ships, home appliances, and designer clothing.
 Italy is the largest hub for luxury goods in Europe and the third-largest luxury hub globally.
 Italy has a strong cooperative sector, with the largest share of the population (4.5%) employed by a cooperative in the EU.

 Despite these important achievements, the country's economy today suffers from few structural and non-structural problems.
 Annual growth rates have often been below the EU average.
-Italy was somewhat hit by the late-2000s recession.
 Massive government spending from the 1980s onwards has produced a severe rise in public debt.
 In addition, Italian living standards are extremely high on average, but have a considerable North–South divide: the average GDP per capita in the much richer Northern Italy significantly exceeds the EU average, while some regions and provinces in Southern Italy are significantly below the average.
 In Central Italy, GDP per capita is instead average.
 In recent years, Italy's GDP per capita growth slowly caught-up with the eurozone average, while its employment rate also did.
 However, economists dispute the official figures because of the large number of informal jobs (estimated to be between 10% and 20% of the labour force) that lift the inactivity or unemployment rates.
 The shadow economy is highly represented in Southern Italy, while it becomes less intense as one moves north.
 In real economic conditions, Southern Italy almost matches Central Italy's level.